albertkun/211A-ASIAAM-191A/Guides/gitscm.md

 <!-- -->

 4. Set our identity to our GitHub username for Git by running:
-    `git config --global user.name "YOUR_GITHUB_USERNAME"`
+    >git config --global user.name "YOUR_GITHUB_USERNAME"
     - Remember to change `"YOUR_GITHUB_USERNAME"` to your actual GitHub Username and include the double quotes `" "`

 5. Now set your email to the email you signed up with GitHub by running :
-`git config --global user.email YOUR@EMAIL.COM`
+>git config --global user.email YOUR@EMAIL.COM
-    - Remember to change `YOUR@EMAIL.COM` to your actual GitHub email
+    - Remember to change `YOUR@EMAIL.COM` to your actual email that you signed with Github.

 <!-- -->